mia-platform/crud-service/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 <!--
-Before to open a question, please be sure that you've already checked on:
+Before to open a new thread, please be sure that you've already checked on:
 - the list of Issues of the CRUD Service: https://github.com/mia-platform/crud-service/issues
 - the list of Discussion on the Mia Platform Community (search by the 'CRUD Service' tag): https://github.com/mia-platform/community/discussions?discussions_q=label%3A%22CRUD+Service%22